kartoflu/norde/README.md

 ## Required Settings
 - Chat and settings transparency
 - Custom fonts
-- please i beg you turn on chat & settings transparency or else im gonna cry
+- please i beg you turn on chat & settings transparency or im gonna cry

 ## What's new?
 ### Norde v3.0.0 and Norde-Asterisk v2.0.0